h3xar0n/metalhead/README.md

 # Metal Test

+## Setup

 No setup or library needed, just download and enjoy!

+## Frameworks and Libraries

-Vue was used for the dropdown menu, and as you know, Lottie was used for the animation.
+Vue was used for the dropdown menu.
+I used plain CSS (flexbox for responsiveness) because Bootstrap would be overkill/not ideal for precise spacing.
+Lottie was used for the animation, but since the CDN had some issues, I simply used the import in demo.html.

 ## Note on the animation